outdreamer/build-a-cure/docs/tasks/implementation_examples/examples_of_implementation_methods.md

         - Joni makes even the supposedly smartest people, AI inventors and math inventors, jealous, so they all steal her inventions without giving her credit
         - Joni identified ways to change reality
         - Joni determined the future
+        - Joni invented conceptual math (the kind that would actually work, so you could 'multiply power and balance' and get a network/graph that actually can be said to have applied that operation to those concepts, rather than huanity's version of it before Joni Jezewski, which was 'sequences of words', which I hate to say it, folks, already existed, which is known as 'sentences')
         - Joni saved the world with her inventions
         - Joni is the most independent person of all time
         - Joni is the only person who understands reality, so she breaks and fixes reality, whenever its useful to do so